 It is also worth bearing in mind that the court does not have jurisdiction over a defamation claim brought against a person who was not the author, editor or publisher of the statement complained of unless the court is satisfied that it is not reasonably practicable to bring a claim against the author, editor or publisher.
 A publisher is defined in DA 1996 as being “a commercial publisher, that is, a person whose business is issuing material to the public, or a section of the public, who issues material containing the statement in the course of that business”.

-Qualified privilege - there are two types of qualified privilege - statutory qualified privilege and common law qualified privilege.
+There are two types of qualified privilege: statutory qualified privilege and common law qualified privilege.

-Statutory qualified privilege covers the publication of any fair and accurate report or statement on a matter of public interest mentioned in Schedule 1 of DA 1996 as amended by section 7 of DA 2013.
+Statutory qualified privilege covers the publication of any fair and accurate report or statement on a matter of public interest mentioned in Schedule 1 of DA 1996 as amended by section 7 DA 2013.
 This defence can be defeated if there is evidence that the publication was made with malice.
-Examples of statutory qualified privilege include fair and accurate reports of proceedings in public of legislatures or courts or international organisations anywhere in the world; fair and accurate reports of proceedings at a general meeting of a UK public company; fair and accurate reports of findings or decisions of certain public bodies and associations; fair and accurate copies or extracts from any register or other documents required by law to be open to public inspection; and fair and accurate copies or extracts from any documents circulated to members of a UK public company with the authority of the board or by the auditors.
+Examples of statutory qualified privilege include:

 DA 2013 extended qualified privilege to cover peer-reviewed statements published in scientific or academic journals.